mafr/docker-update-check/README.md

 Since Y is a temporary container, we don't want to run "apt-get update" each time we create it so we keep its /var/lib/apt/ directory inside a data-only container Z and mount it as a volume.
-Y runs "apt-get update" only if the package lists are too old.
 Y gets the host's Docker socket in /var/run/docker.sock mounted as a volume to give it access to any container X's filesystem.